Feds OK natural gas pipeline expansion in Pacific Northwest over environmentalist protests

 “There was no evidence presented that this project would significantly increase greenhouse gas emissions,” he told reporters.
 “The commission determined that this project was needed and therefore we support its approval.”

-In a joint letter to the federal agency the day before its vote, Democratic U.S. Senators Ron Wyden and Jeff Merkley of Oregon and Patty Murray and Maria Cantwell of Washington described the project as “incompatible with our climate laws.”

-In its final environmental impact statement for the project issued last November, the federal agency said the compressor stations were in non-forested areas with low to moderate fire hazard.
-It concluded the project “would result in limited adverse impacts on the environment.”
+In its final assessment, the federal agency also said the compressor stations were in non-forested areas with low to moderate fire hazard and concluded the project “would result in limited adverse impacts on the environment.”

 “Most adverse environmental impacts would be temporary or short-term,” the federal agency said.